hekimapro/zenopay/README.md

   - `customerName` (string): Full name of the customer.
   - `customerEmail` (string): Email address of the customer.
   - `customerPhoneNumber` (string): Phone number of the customer (10 or 12 digits).
+  - `callbackURL` (string): Callback URL after payment has been processed successful.

 #### Response:
 Returns a promise resolving to: